I am a historian, mum, swimmer and active Green Party campaigner.

 As an expert in social and medical history, I have written and spoken widely about histories of migration, medicine, and health, appeared on TV and radio in the UK and internationally, and in publications including the Independent, Time and History Today.

-From 2019-2021 I was Research and Communications Officer for the Royal Historical Society, where I managed the website and social media, led projects on data protection and open access publishing, and co-wrote the RHS LGBT+ Histories and Historians report (2020).
+As Research and Communications Officer for the Royal Historical Society, I managed the website and social media, led projects on data protection and open access publishing, and co-wrote the RHS LGBT+ Histories and Historians report (2020).